bonanitech/blog/_posts/2018-04-04-how-i-used-caddy-proxy-to-publish-this-blog-before-migrating-it-to-github-pages.md

 title:  "How I used Caddy Proxy to publish this blog before migrating it to GitHub Pages"
 twitter_text: "How I used Caddy Proxy to publish this blog before migrating it to @GitHub Pages @home_assistant"
 date:   2018-04-04 10:40:00 -0400
-tags: home_assistant duckdns caddy_proxy github
+tags: HomeAssistant DuckDNS CaddyProxy GitHub
 permalink: /how-i-used-caddy-proxy-to-publish-this-blog-before-migrating-it-to-github-pages/
 ---